 Only structurally closed (entropic) systems can be adequately described with the equilibrium model.
 Selectively open systems cannot achieve equilibrium because their environments are not unchanging.
 Some theories, such as economic theories that don’t take into account instability produced by technologies or human whims, depend on the myth of the unchanging environment.

 A biological system, such as an organ, is not part of a larger whole.
 The pancreas, for instance, is not a part of the body.
 It is a system in itself with its own environment, which is everything that can potentially irritate it or destroy it.
 We can cut off a hand without impacting the pancreas.
 This implies that the hands do not belong to environment of the pancreas.
 And we can destroy our eyes without impairing our hearing and vice versa.

 Thinking in terms of wholes and parts is known as the fallacy of composition.
 It says that a whole is equal to the sum of its parts; however, this only works when the parts are identical, such as when adding up the number of nuts or bolts in a piece of machinery.
 If the nuts or bolts are all the same, we can justifiable sum them up.
-One example from economics of the fallacy of composition is the assumption that because household saving leads to greater wealth if all households save then society as a whole will become wealthier.
+One example from economics of the fallacy of composition is the assumption that because household saving leads to greater household wealth, if all households save then society as a whole will become wealthier.
 This isn’t true because if everyone saves, demand for goods and services falls, which means people will lose jobs or have their pay cut and therefore have to spend savings.
 Household savings when aggregated can lead to a decline of savings on the macro scale.
 We cannot simply scale up microeconomics to describe macroeconomics.
 Geoffrey Hodgson (1987) discussed this in “Economics and Systems Theory.”
 It’s called the paradox of thrift.

-Selectively open systems must stabilize themselves (through expectational structures) because their environments are subject to change.
+Selectively open social systems must stabilize themselves (through expectational structures) because their environments are subject to change.
 But stability is not the same as equilibrium in closed-system terms.
 According to Luhmann,